thenewboston-blockchain/thenewboston-js/docs.md

 account.signingKeyHex; // random account signing key hex string
 ```

 As you can tell, if you don't pass in anything into the `Account` class, then it just generates a random account for you.
-Now, let's get a little more complex, you can passs in the `signingKey` as the first parameter within `Account` and it will set the `signingKeyHex` of the `Account` as it.
-Also, due to the fact that we are using the signing-based cryptographic algorithms, the `accountNumberHex` is able to be generated automatically.
+Now, let's get a little more complex, you can pass in the `signingKey` as the first parameter within `Account` and it will set the `signingKeyHex` of the `Account` as it.
+Also, since we are using the signing-based cryptographic algorithms, the `accountNumberHex` can be generated automatically.
 Here is an example of this behavior in action:

 ```ts
 const accountSigningKey = "61647c0dd309646ea5b3868c8c237158483a10484b0485663e4f82a68a10535e";